Guti9sK/sales-dashboard-electronova/README.md

 - Revenue by category or segment
 - Performance comparisons

-The project was built in Excel using pivot tables, slicers, and conditional formatting, aiming to deliver a clear, dynamic, and insightful visualization for strategic analysis.
+The project was built in Excel using pivot tables and slicers, aiming to deliver a clear, dynamic, and insightful visualization for strategic analysis.